Dharma Karmadhipati yoga: Impact

 Mantreswara in his Phaladeepika verses 6.37-38 states that the person born with the lords of the 9th and the 10th giving rise to Raja yoga will be king or equal to a king.
-When he sets out on a journey he will be greeted by bands like Bheri and sounds of Conch etc. He will have Royal Umbrella over his head and will be accompanied by elephants, horses and palanquins etc. Bards and minstrels will recite poems in his praise; he will be presented gifts by eminent persons.
+When he sets out on a journey, he will be greeted by bands like Bheri and sounds of Conch etc. He will have Royal Umbrella over his head and will be accompanied by elephants, horses and palanquins etc. Bards and minstrels will recite poems in his praise; he will be presented gifts by eminent persons.

-Kalidasa in his Uttara Kalamrita (4.3-4) tells us that if the lord of the 9th in the 9th and the lord of the 10th in the 10th house; the lord of the 9th in the 10th and the lord of the 10th in the 9th house; or both fully aspect each other then both become Rajayogakarakas, and if these two planets form such an association also involving the lord of the 5th, the 7th, the lagna or the 4th house the person will be very wealthy and lead a happy life throughout provided they do not simultaneously rule the 8th or the 12th house, then there will be break in the operation of the Raja yoga.
-In case these unsullied powerful Rajayoga-causing planets also associate with the dispositor of the lord of the lagna the person will be extremely wealthy and powerful ruler.
+Kalidasa in his Uttara Kalamrita (4.3-4) tells us that if the lord of the 9th in the 9th and the lord of the 10th in the 10th house; the lord of the 9th in the 10th and the lord of the 10th in the 9th house; or both fully aspect each other than both become Rajayogakarakas, and if these two planets form such an association also involving the lord of the 5th, the 7th, the lagna or the 4th house the person will be very wealthy and lead a happy life throughout provided they do not simultaneously rule the 8th or the 12th house, then there will be break in the operation of the Raja yoga.
+In case these unsullied powerful Rajayoga-causing planets also associate with the dispositor of the lord of the lagna the person will be an extremely wealthy and powerful ruler.
 He states that this yoga occurs with reference to the lords of the 9th and the 10th counted from the lagna or the 9th or the 10th house.
 The Raja yoga gives best results for Virgo and Pisces lagna, very good results for Taurus, Cancer, Sagittarius and Capricorn lagna, but mixed results in all other cases.
-Dharma Karmadhipati yoga is also called the Mudradhikari yoga indicating that persons born with this yoga becomes a high-ranking government official.
+Dharma Karmadhipati yoga is also called the Mudradhikari yoga, indicating that persons born with this yoga becomes a high-ranking government official.

 Gopesh Kumar Ojha in his "Hindu Predictive Astrology" clarifies that in case the lord of the 9th house is strong in own sign or exaltation in the lagna or the 3rd or the 9th the person will be powerful and influential, if it is in conjunction with the lord of the 10th in a good house preferably in a kendra or a trikona, the person will enjoy Raja yoga, be fortunate and occupy a high position but if the lords of the 9th and 10th happen to exchange signs the person will occupy a high position and be in good books of the government.
 The lord of a kendra associating with a lord of a trikona is a contributory factor for good luck.
 Mehr Lal Soni Zia Fatehabadi was born in Pisces Lagna occupied by Venus with Dharma Karmadhipati yoga caused by Jupiter and Mars combining in the 10th house in Sagittarius sign, which yoga made him a high-ranking government official and also gave him fame as an Urdu language poet and writer.